 While you’ll have to go beyond Tokyo for onsen with really scenic views, Tokyo’s got Oka No Yu, Yomiuri Land’s super sento.
 It has an outdoor bath from which you can see a few cherry trees.
 It may not be much, but an outdoor bath and cherry blossoms should make for a relaxing, uniquely Japanese experience.
 Entrance is ¥650 (¥400 for children) on weekdays, and ¥750 (¥450 for children) on weekends.

-Address: 3302-8 Yanokuchi, Inagi, Tokyo | Business hours: 10:00 am-12:00 midnight | Access: Keio-Yomiuriland Station
+Address: 3302-8 Yanokuchi, Inagi, Tokyo | Business hours: 10:00 – 00:00 (last entry 23:30) | Access: Keio-Yomiuriland Station

 Tokyo Somei Onsen Sakura

 There’s also Tokyo Somei Onsen Sakura—the name should already be a dead giveaway that it has something to do with cherry blossoms!
-The Edo-era village of Somei formed part of what is now Sugamo, and this natural onsen is proud to be located in the birthplace of the classic somei yoshino cherry.
+The Edo-era village of Somei formed part of what is now Sugamo, and this natural onsen is proud to be located in the birthplace of the classic Somei Yoshino cherry.
 There are several cherry trees around the premise, which make for a relaxing, beautiful sight as you pamper yourself.
 Classy as this onsen is, it’s not that expensive at ¥1,296 for adults and ¥756 for children.

-Address: 5-4-24 Komagome, Toshima-ku, Tokyo | Business hours: 10:00 am-11:00 pm (last entry: 10:30 pm) | Access: Sugamo Station (8-minute walk, free shuttle buses from the station also available) or Komagome Station (10-minute walk)
+Address: 5-4-24 Komagome, Toshima-ku, Tokyo | Business hours: 10:00 – 23:00 (last entry: 22:30) | Access: Sugamo Station (8-minute walk, free shuttle buses from the station also available) or Komagome Station (10-minute walk)

-This article was originally published in March, 2015 and is updated regularly.
-Last updated on October 2, 2018.
+This article was originally published in March 2015 and is updated regularly.
+Last updated on January 28, 2019.
 Information is subject to change.
 Check official event sites before making plans.